Complex extension of optical flow and its practical evaluation for undersampled dynamic MRI: Optimisation and implementation

 \subsection{Metrics}

-We consider two metrics to compare the quality of two images: PSNR (which is also used as the metric for the hyperparameter optimisation) and SSIM (which is the secondary alternative metric to compare image quality).
-To compute them, we use the respective functions provided by \textit{scikit-image} where the ''data\_range`` parameter is obtained from the ground truth image.
+We consider two metrics to compare the quality of two images: Peak signal-to-noise ratio (abbreviated as PSNR; this metric is related to the mean squared error, and is used as the metric for the hyperparameter optimisation) and structural similarity index measure \cite{SSIM} (abbreviated as SSIM; this is the secondary alternative metric to compare image quality).
+To compute them, we use the respective functions provided by \textit{scikit-image} where the ``data\_range" parameter is obtained from the ground truth image.
 Also, we compute the metrics for each time point and compute the final metric as the average over all time points.